tbielawa/Taboot/docs/elements/output.rst

 EmailOutput
 ***********

-* API: :class:`poseidon.output.EmailOutput`
+* API: :class:`taboot.output.EmailOutput`

-Finally, `poseidon` can go out of it's way and email you results when a script has finished running::
+Finally, `taboot` can go out of it's way and email you results when a script has finished running::

     output: